D4YonSoundcloud/Peggle-With-Power/README.md

 - Use your mouse to aim the launcher
 - Click to launch the ball
 - Try to hit as many pegs as possible
+- When ball is in play, move mouse to see ghost launcher and predicted trajectory for next shot
 - Adjust the ball's physics properties using the UI controls
-- Press 'N' to switch to the next level formation
+- Press 'N' to switch to the next level